MichalStaszkiewicz/Wordy/README.md

 - Motivating Achievement System: Wordy gamifies language learning with a rewarding achievement system that keeps users motivated and engaged.

-- Interactive Quizzes : Fun and engaging quizzes enhance learning and make it more enjoyable and effective.
+- Interactive Quizzes: Fun and engaging quizzes enhance learning and make it more enjoyable and effective.

 - Structured Language Courses: Well-organized courses with manageable topics provide a solid foundation for language acquisition.